Meilisearch v1.14 is here ✨ Read more on our blog

 While hybrid search offers the best of both keyword-based and semantic search, it also comes with challenges that can impact implementation, performance, and user experience.
 Below are some key drawbacks to consider when adopting a hybrid search approach:

-1. Increased complexity in implementation: Hybrid search requires integrating multiple search algorithms (e.g., keyword matching using BM25 and semantic search using dense embeddings).
+1. Increased complexity in implementation: Hybrid search requires integrating multiple search algorithms (e.g., semantic search using dense embeddings).
 This integration can be technically complex and requires deep technical understanding.

 2. Difficulty in balancing keyword precision and context: Over-relying on one method may diminish the benefits of the other (ex., more semantic power than keyword precision).
 If a good balance is not achieved, this could lead to a bad user experience and increased bounce rates.